Shtarev/points_on_the_map/README.md

 # points_on_the_map

-Points on the map with 'OpenStreetMap' API
+- Points on the map with 'OpenStreetMap' API

-it's a easy sample for improvements
+- it's a easy sample for improvements
+- The script only works on the server.
+- Put the files in a directory on the server.